jakubkloc/react-rmdb-app/README.md

 - changed font from abel to roboto to support polish language,

-- added information that the movie has been rated and increased the accuracy of the rating (increments of 0.5 to be more compatible with the API),
+- added information if user rate movie before and display it

+- increased the accuracy of the rating (increments of 0.5 to be more compatible with the API),

+- add update rate functionality and spinner

 - I secured the API key with [serverless Netflify functions](https://www.netlify.com/products/functions/),

-- minor responsiveness fix.
+- responsiveness fix

+  - changing subtitles into icons  in headears when screen size is below 460px

+  - hiding username information when screen size is below 460px

+  - changing movie rating and director infromations layout

 ***